Ilkeston-Electronics/OpenSwitcher/README.md

 * P1 - Adafruit Trinket M0
 * J1 - 1 x 2 header pin
 * JP1 - 1 x 3 header pin (optional)

+# User Guide
+* Remove even CIA from motherboard and fit into OpenSwitcher, ensuring correct orientation.
+Fit OpenSwitcher back into motherboard, ensuring pins are sitting in CIA socket.
+* Fit wire from J1 pin 2 (nearest to Trinket) to CN13 pin 3 (keyboard header).
+It should be piggybacked onto the connection.
+Don't cut any wires!
+Or if you do cut, make sure you join them together again
+* Ensure Trinket is NOT PLUGGED IN to OpenSwitcher
+* Download software and plug in Trinket.
+A drive will open
+* Drag and drop downloaded UF2 file to this drive.
+Wait for lights to go out on device then disconnect.
+* Fit Trinket onto OpenSwitcher as the image on the OpenSwitcher board
+* Complete

+# Usage
+* To swap internal drive to DF1 and external to DF0, hold down [CTRL] [AMIGA] [AMIGA] until white LED shows then let go of keys.
+* To swap internal drive to DF0 and external to DF1 (default, stock), hold down [CTRL] [AMIGA] [AMIGA] until yellow LED shows then let go of keys.